ory/docs/docs/oathkeeper/pipeline/authn.md

 any request to be forwarded to the upstream URL.

 > Using this handler is basically an allow-all configuration.
 It makes sense
-> when the upstream handles access control itself or does not need any type of
+> when the upstream handles access control itself or doesn't need any type of
 > access control.

 ### Configuration

-This handler is not configurable.
+This handler isn't configurable.

 To enable this handler, set: